Pjb518/FoundryVTT-Level-Up-Official/README.md

 We're working hard to make 5e play in the A5e system even better, so please submit feature requests if there's something that will make your 5e games run more smoothly.

 ### Expanded Token HUD
-Tokens in the A5e system make use an expanded token HUD that includes AC information, beautiful conditions ring, and an updated conditions interface complete with generic markers.
+Tokens in the A5e system make use an expanded token HUD that includes AC information, a beautiful conditions ring, and an updated conditions interface complete with generic markers.

 ![Token HUD Demo](https://github.com/Pjb518/FoundryVTT-Level-Up-Official/blob/main/public/assets/github/token-hud.png)